 What is SCN8A?

 SCN8A is a gene that plays a critical role in regulating sodium channels in the brain.
-These sodium channels allow sodium into brain cells called neurons, which generate an electric current called an action potential that allows the neurons to communicate with each other.
-If there is a gain of function mutation in the SCN8A gene, this can cause the sodium channel to malfunction and allow too much sodium into excitatory neurons, which can lead to seizures and the development of epilepsy.
-Conversely, a loss of function mutation in the SCN8A gene can prevent inhibitory neurons from working, which would keep sodium channels open and also lead to an excess of sodium, therefore causing seizures as well.
+These sodium channels allow sodium into and out of brain cells called neurons, which generate an electric current called an action potential, allowing neurons to communicate with one another.
+If there is a gain-of-function mutation in the SCN8A gene, this can casue the sodium channel to malfunction and allow too much sodium into the neurons, which can lead to seizures and the development of epilepsy.
+Conversely, a loss-of-function mutation in the SCN8A gene can prevent inhibitory neurons from working, which would keep sodium channels for being able to allow in sufficient levels of sodium.

 New infographics sharing cutting-edge learnings from our longitudinal Registry